EldonGabriel/eldongabriel.github.io/_posts/2025-10-13-deploying-local-group-policy-to-harden-smb-sessions.md

 Securing SMB communications is a practical, high-impact control for stopping credential theft and session hijacking before attackers can move laterally.
 In this exercise I hardened a standalone Windows endpoint using **Local Group Policy (LGPO)** and a registry change to:

-- enforce SMB signing for both clients and servers,
+- Enforce SMB signing for both clients and servers,
-- disable the legacy **SMBv1** protocol, and
+- Disable the legacy **SMBv1** protocol, and
-- block unencrypted password exchanges while applying an idle session timeout.
+- Block unencrypted password exchanges while applying an idle session timeout.

 These steps close common attack vectors used by tools that capture or replay SMB authentication traffic.